Kasena language: Grammar

-Noun Class System
+Noun class system

 There are five classes of nouns that can be identified in Kasena.
 These classes correspond to grammatical genders and are differentiated in terms of number, such that there are five classes for singular nouns and five classes for plural nouns.

 Pronouns

-Personal Pronouns/Possessive Pronouns
+Personal and possessive pronouns

 There are two classes of personal pronouns.
 One class is referring to humans, whereas the other class is referring to non-human entities.
 The personal pronouns are also used as possessive pronouns, thus there is no special form for possessive pronouns in Kasena.